 The Board is comprised of representatives involved in the delivery of the online publication.
 These are of three types:

-Editorial Representatives – rganisations funding or hosting the editorial staff responsible for delivering the online publication.
+Editorial Representatives – A voting member from organisations funding or hosting the editorial staff responsible for delivering the online publication.
+Allowed to vote on all decisions.

-Contributing Representatives – rganisations supporting staff that commit to contributing material from a particular geographical or subject area.
+Contributing Representatives – A voting member from organisations supporting staff that commit to contributing material from a particular geographical or subject area.
+To remain a contributing representative the organisation must continue to provide the level of contributions agreed when they were accepted onto the Board.
+Voting is restricted to decisions relating to editorial or content related issues but they are able to engage in all discussions.

-Observers – on-voting members asked to provide the expertise on specific agenda items.
+Observers – A non-voting members asked to provide the expertise on specific agenda items.

 Members